About XDF Porter

 Which ECUs work with it?

-It handles common ECU BIN formats, including many Bosch petrol and diesel units, and any calibration that an XDF describes.
+It handles common ECU BIN formats, including many petrol and diesel units, and any calibration that an XDF describes.

 Is it free?